sbates-idrc/baby-bliss-bot/docs/StyleGANModelTraining.md

 symbol centered horizontally.

 Note: The Bliss single character with BCI ID 25600 is missing from the final image set.
-According to the information from [Xelify](https://www.xelify.se/blissfiles/), this character is missing on purpose because it has been decided as part of the work with encoding Blissymbolics into Unicode.
+According to the information from [Blissary](https://blissary.com/blissfiles/), this character is missing on purpose because it has been decided as part of the work with encoding Blissymbolics into Unicode.
 This particular character will not be part of Unicode.
 It's because it doesn't stand for a concept, it's just a description of a graphical shape used in the Bliss character for squirrel.

 ### Steps

-1. At [the Xelify Bliss File page](https://www.xelify.se/blissfiles/), download the png package with height 344px, transparent background, 384dpi resolution and the naming of BCI ID.
+Step 1.
+At [the Bliss File page](https://blissary.com/blissfiles/), download the png package with height 344px, transparent background, 384dpi resolution and the naming of BCI ID.

-2. Export [the Bliss single character](https://docs.google.com/spreadsheets/d/1t1x1UFuJC1hpjrxdXKi19Tk_Tv-9GVQWSA4sN2FScv4/edit#gid=138588066) spreadsheet as tab separated file.
+Step 2.
+Export [the Bliss single character](https://docs.google.com/spreadsheets/d/1t1x1UFuJC1hpjrxdXKi19Tk_Tv-9GVQWSA4sN2FScv4/edit#gid=138588066) spreadsheet as tab separated file.

-3. Filter out all Bliss single characters from the downloaded png package into a directory.
+Step 3.
+Filter out all Bliss single characters from the downloaded png package into a directory.
 ```
 cd utils